March of the Iron Will: Addis Ababa

-The Arrival of the Italians
+The arrival of the Italians

-During the evening of 4 May, elements of the I Eritrean Brigade reached the outskirts of Addis Ababa.
-They reached the city before Badoglio's mechanized column and they managed to accomplish this feat on foot.
-Meanwhile, Badoglio's motorized column, pushing on as fast as possible, drew closer and closer.
+Badoglio informed Mussolini that already on the night of 2 May he could occupy the capital using General Gallina's askaris who, having travelled with their column a different route, had not been blocked at the Termabér pass and had therefore already reached the gates of the capital, however for reasons of prestige and convenience it was believed that the entrance to the city should be reserved for national troops.
+Meanwhile, the next day Badoglio's motorized column was able to resume the march, pushing on as fast as possible, drew closer and closer.
 Italian aircraft reconnoitered over the city.

 The main column reached the capital at 4:00 pm on 5 May.
 Heavy rain fell as Badoglio's forces entered the city and restored order.
 The rioting that started after Haile Selassie left lasted until order was restored with the arrival of the Italians.
-White flags were displayed everywhere as Badoglio made his triumphal entry into the city of the "King of Kings."
-Many city residents fled south or tried to take refuge in the foreign compounds which they had been attacking.
+White flags were displayed everywhere as Badoglio made his triumphal entry into the city of the "King of Kings".

 A detachment of Ethiopian customs guards presented arms as Badoglio's car drove past them.
 Further on, an Italian guard of honor, which accompanied the advance guard for this very purpose, paid Badoglio the same courtesy.
 There was no question now of stopping to allow Badoglio to use the horses brought for this occasion.
 The car and truck bound procession continued.

 When Badoglio's entourage pulled up in front of the Italian legation at 5:45 pm, the Tricolour of the Kingdom of Italy was hoisted.
 Then followed three cheers for Italy's King Victor Emmanuel and three cheers for Italy's Fascist dictator Benito Mussolini.
-After the cheering, Badoglio turned to a senior member of the Italian Royal Air Force and said:

-"We've done it!
+After the cheering, Badoglio turned to a senior member of the Italian Royal Air Force, Vincenzo Magliocco, and said: "We've done it!
 We've won!"

-The fall of Addis Ababa had been expected in Italy.
-When the news reached Rome during the evening of 5 May, there were scenes of wild excitement.
-Mussolini was called back ten times by the jubilant crowds at the Palazzo Venezia.

-Significantly, the march was completed in only ten days across difficult terrain and in bad weather.
-It was an achievement that demonstrated the offensive potential of motorized forces in securing bold advances.
-However, the Italian "March of the Iron Will" turned out to be little more than a logistics exercise.
-An anonymous journalist at the time said this:

-"Far more of a sports event than a page in military history."
+Badoglio and Magliocco reportedly broke down in tears.